manoj-jm/manoj-jm/README.md

 - 👋 Hi, I AM J Manoj
-- 👀 I’m interested in python
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on web developers
 - 📫 How to reach me